optimagic-dev/optimagic/docs/source/explanations/differentiation/richardson_extrapolation.rst

 Richardson Extrapolation
 ========================

-In this section we introduce the mathematical machinery of *Richardson's method*. x is used for the pandas DataFrame with parameters.
-We index the entries of x as a n-dimensional vector, where n is the number of variables in params.
+In this section we introduce the mathematical machinery of *Richardson's method*.

 Motivation